waibhavjha/Newebify/README.md

 # Newebify
-Newebify - An interactive smart contract to wave
+Newebify - An interactive smart contract on the blockchain.